hyperledger/iroha/CONTRIBUTING.rst

 An *improvement* is a code or idea, which makes **existing** code or design faster, more stable, portable, secure or better in any other way.

-Improvements are tracked as `JIRA improvements <https://jira.hyperledger.org/browse/IR-184?jql=project%20%3D%20IR%20and%20issuetype%20%3D%20Improvement%20ORDER%20BY%20updated%20DESC>`__.
+Improvements are tracked as `GitHub issues <https://github.com/hyperledger/iroha/issues>` (this is the preferred option) or as `JIRA improvements <https://jira.hyperledger.org/browse/IR-184?jql=project%20%3D%20IR%20and%20issuetype%20%3D%20Improvement%20ORDER%20BY%20updated%20DESC>`__.

+Again, if you choose GitHub issues, just `click on this link <https://github.com/hyperledger/iroha/issues/new>` and follow the instructions in the template.

-To submit new improvement, `create new issue <https://jira.hyperledger.org/secure/CreateIssue.jspa>`__ and include these details:
+To submit a new improvement in JIRA, `create new issue <https://jira.hyperledger.org/secure/CreateIssue.jspa>`__ and include these details: